conkr/SCA/README.txt

 SCA is a python package for analyzing data from the coherent scattering and imaging experiments.
-The module requires numpy, scipy modules.
+The module requires numpy and scipy modules.

 Features of the library:
     * Analyze X-ray photon correlation spectroscopy datasets